Click on headers to view frequently asked questions about Tembusu College.

 If what we have shared and what you have read on our website and collaterals interest you, we say you should apply!
 The beauty behind Tembusu College is that we welcome everyone from diverse backgrounds and help you discover and/or pursue your passion in the college community.
 Everyone will be able to find something here!

-Professor Tommy Koh was our former Rector and Mrs Lim Hwee Hua is now our current Rector.
+Professor Koh was our former Rector and Mrs Lim Hwee Hua is now our current Rector.
 You can click their name to know more about them.

 The Rector provides guidance on our students' welfare and holistic development.
 The Rector is deeply involved in the informal part of the educational programme at the College, such as through the Tembusu Forum and, now, Tembusu Conversations series.
 With the latter, students are exposed to distinguished speakers and issues related to technological innovations, financial, geopolitical and social shifts.
 Additionally, the Rector meets with different groups of students regularly through the Master’s Tea sessions and over dinners.